TimTr/dotfiles/Docs/index.md

-# TimTr dotfiles documentation
+# Dotfiles documentation for TimTr

-This is the `index.md` file within the docs
+This is the `index.md` file within the GitHub Pages docs

 ## Table of Contents